Research

 Halo formation

-We are using the Beam Test Facility (BTF) at the Spallation Neutron Source (SNS) to address this problem on a small scale.
+Halo formation is challenging to predict due to its sensitivity to poorly known model parameters; for example, we typically do not know the initial particle distribution in the full six-dimensional phase space.
+It is also challenging to measure such a faint signal on top of the bright core.
+We are using the Beam Test Facility (BTF) at the Spallation Neutron Source (SNS) to address these problems.
 The BTF is a replica of the first few meters of the 400-meter SNS linac.
-It is equipped to measure the initial 6D distribution and the output 2D halo distribution.
+It is equipped to measure the complete initial 6D distribution and the output 2D distributions with six orders of dynamic range—enough to image halo particles.
 We are leveraging these unique diagnostics to benchmark particle-in-cell (PIC) simulations at a new level of detail and better understand halo formation in linear accelerators.
-Ultimately, we hope our findings will make an operational impact on the SNS linac, which accelerates bunches from 2.5 MeV to 1.3 GeV over 400 meters.

 Phase space painting